dqops/dqo/docs/checks/table/volume/row-count-change.md

 # row count change data quality checks

-Table-level check that ensures that the row count changed by a fixed rate since the last readout.
+A table-level check that ensures that the row count changed by a fixed rate since the last readout.

 ___